-The nation's economy is robust and best served when women can participate fully in education, the workforce, and the marketplace without the uncertainty of unintended pregnancy.
-The IFRs threaten businesses and the national economy by decreasing women's ability to access contraception.
+The nation's economy is best served when women can participate fully in education, the workforce, and the marketplace without the uncertainty of unintended pregnancy.
+The Rules threaten businesses and the national economy by decreasing women's ability to access contraception.
 This loss of control limits women's ability to shape and care for their families, their education, and their careers.
-The IFRs will have adverse consequences for women's economic security, equality, opportunity, and well-being.
-They will harm American women, families, and the economy.
-For these, and the foregoing reasons, amici respectfully urge this Court to affirm the district court's order enjoining the enforcement of the IFRs.
+The Rules will have adverse consequences for women's economic security, equality, opportunity, and well-being.
+They will harm American women, families, and the national economy.
+For these, and the foregoing reasons, amici respectfully urge this Court to grant Plaintiffs' Motion for Preliminary Injunction and enjoin the enforcement of the Rules.